cvra/watchdog/README.markdown

 In this implementation, watchdogs are grouped together in a "list".
 The list is statically allocated and can hold up to `WATCHDOGS_PER_LIST` elements (currently 10).

+## Warning note about callbacks
+The callbacks may be fired from an interrupt or a critical section.
+That means they should not rely on any blocking operation or operating system service.

 ## Example

 ```cpp